oliverzp/NoteApp/README.txt

 This app was built using AngularJS.
 Each post-it is a directive.
 See comments in source.

 Tested on Chrome, Firefox, and Safari, Desktop and Mobile.

+To view, open index.html in a local host environoment or visit http://oliverzp.github.io/NoteApp